What Does a Mobile Crane Operator Do?

 Perks of Being a Crane Operator

-The crane certifications are based on crane experience, safety, and knowledge of crane components.
-It’s hard work, yet it comes with a lot of perks.
-The time it takes to learn is worth the trouble because crane operators make very good money and are some of the highest-paid blue-collar workers out there.
-Once you pass a written test and the practical test, you’ll have a ton of freedom and job security.
+Crane training and certification is hard work, yet it comes with a lot of perks.
+Crane operators make very good money and are some of the highest-paid blue-collar workers out there.
+Once you pass the written tests and the practical test, you’ll have a ton of job security and freedom to choose where you want to work.

 Job Security and Satisfaction

-There is a shortage of heavy equipment operators everywhere, giving operators flexibility and bargaining power.
-It also means that drivers have many options for where to work and what crane they can operate.
-Most crane operators work in local areas, but there is work pretty much anywhere in the US.
-The high demand for skilled crane operators makes companies willing to pay them well, offer them good benefits, and give them the training they need to advance their careers.
+There is a shortage of heavy equipment operators everywhere, giving anyone qualified for the jobs both flexibility and bargaining power.
+It also means that operators have many options for where to work and what cranes they can operate.
+Most crane operators work in local areas, but there’s work pretty much anywhere in the U.S. The high demand for skilled crane operators makes companies willing to pay them well, offer them good benefits, and give them the additional training they need to advance their careers.